grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 Use to specify a different heading in the sidebar navigation than the `title` element, for example if you want to abbreviate the topic heading in the table of contents.

-### (required) title
+### title (required)

 Hugo uses the `title` to generate the sidebar table of contents if there is no `menuTitle` specified in the front matter.
+If the `doc-validator` linter has been implemented on your repository, your topic heading must exactly match the title in the metadata.

 The `title` becomes the document title element in the HTML.
 Often browsers display this in the tab for the page.

 Optimize the title for search engines.
 Use double quotes (`"`) to surround the title.
 Do not use smart quotes.

-If the `doc-validator` linter has been implemented on your repository, your topic heading must exactly match the title in the metadata.

 ### weight

-By default topics are displayed in alphabetical order by `title`.
+By default, topics are displayed in alphabetical order by `title`.

-You use `weight` to specify a different topic order within the left-hand sidebar on https://grafana.com.
+Use `weight` to specify a different topic order within the left-hand sidebar on https://grafana.com.
 Smaller numbers place the topic earlier in the guide or section of the guide.
 Pages with the same weight are displayed in alphabetical order.

 Use increments of `100` for content files.
 Doing so makes it easier for you to re-order existing topics when you add new topics.
 Weights are per directory.